God harden Pharaoh’s heart; so is God unjust?

 In the previous chapter (Chapter 8) Paul painstakingly explains the process of God’s selection of people so that we could understand the principle that God employs for His choice.
 This is what he says:

 So God predestines us according to His foreknowledge of how we conduct our lives.
 Those who will come to the obedience of faith in Him through Christ (Rom.1:5; 16:26) will be called.
 For His word does not return to Him void (Is 55:11 KJV).
 These He also justifies as righteous, and they consequently will be glorified.

 Nothing has the power to change the eternal purpose of God

 God raised Pharaoh through His foreknowledge that Pharaoh would rebel against Him (Rom 9:17).
 But God waited patiently for 400 years to do so.
-Through universal providence coupled with direct intervention, God brings about His purpose, showing mercy to those who will walk with Him, and confirming others in their sin (Rom 9:18).
-Nothing has the power to change or upset the eternal purposes of God.
+Through universal providence coupled with direct intervention, God brings about His manifold purpose, showing mercy to those who will walk with Him, and confirming others in their sin (Rom 9:18).
+Nothing has the power to change or upset the eternal manifold purpose of God.